 Scenic rides aren’t just limited to trips around the Cascades.
 Out on the Olympic Peninsula near Shelton, the Peninsular Railway and Lumbermen’s Museum is one of the newest scenic train ride and museum locations in Washington.
-Scheduled to operate on holiday weekends in 2021, riders and visitors to the museum will be able to learn about the rich logging history of Mason County by touring the rail lines at the old Simpson Timber dry lot.
+Riders and visitors to the museum are able to learn about the rich logging history of Mason County by touring the rail lines at the old Simpson Timber dry lot.
 The current ride around the industrial park is approximately 2.25 miles and takes 20 minutes.
 Longer rides are being planned, with hopes to get passengers deeper into the woods of Washington’s Olympic Peninsula.

-Along the I-5 corridor, the Chehalis-Centralia Railroad and Museum should not be missed.
-Scheduled to open in March, the rides grant passengers glimpses of Mount Rainier, passing over wooden bridges and rolling through forests next to the Chehalis River.
+Along the I-5 corridor, the Chehalis-Centralia Railroad and Museum should not be missed when it gets up and running again.
+Suspended as of April 2022 until further notice, the rides grant passengers glimpses of Mount Rainier, passing over wooden bridges and rolling through forests next to the Chehalis River.
 This is a gorgeous ride along a scenic route pulled by a 100-year-old steam engine.
-There are also numerous themed rides, including a Murder Mystery Train, a Wild West Train, a Mother’s Day Train and a Santa Holiday Train, giving plenty of excuses to return throughout the year.
+There are also numerous themed rides, including a Murder Mystery Train, a Wild West Train, a Mother’s Day Train and a Santa Holiday Train.

 Vintage tain at the foot of Mount Rainier in Elbe.
 Photo by Mariloutrias/Getty Images.